Solar applications

 Sustainable construction is a duty – for more resource conservations, energy-optimized buildings and a smaller CO2 footprint.
 Glass plays a key role in solar applications.

-The MorphoColor® color layer is a photonic structure in which an interference layer is combined with a geometrically structured substrate in such a way that a particularly narrow-band reflection maximum is produced.
-As only small parts of the light spectrum are reflected, the remaining sunlight can pass through undisturbed.
-This reduces efficiency by less than 10 percent.
-SolarColor glass can also be used for building-integrated colored solar thermal collectors or PVT collectors.
+The MorphoColor® colour coating is a photonic structure in which an interference layer is combined with a geometrically structured substrate in such a way that a particularly narrow-band reflection maximum is achieved.
+Since only small parts of the light spectrum are reflected, the remaining sunlight can pass through undisturbed.
+This reduces efficiency by less than 10 per cent. ipasolar glass can also be used for building-integrated coloured solar thermal collectors or PVT collectors.

 sunewat